 Email newsletters are used for ongoing communication as well as to send out updates or notifications on an as needed project-specific basis.
 Distribution can be general or targeted.
 The general mailing list includes interested parties, municipalities, media, and other agencies who have voluntarily added their name and address to the list.
-Each issue of the newsletter includes contact information, upcoming meetings and events, the TPO website address, project highlights, and other transportation-related news.
 The newsletter can be used to highlight major TPO projects or activities, such as the adoption of project priorities and report information regarding significant transportation issues, TPO awards and other one-time activities.
 The newsletter can also be used to inform the public of upcoming decisions to be made by the TPO or other agencies, so that they have time to prepare meaningful comments prior to the decision being finalized.

-Placing a notice in or sharing an article with a newsletter distributed by a local government, a civic or community organization, neighborhood association, or in other free publications (e.g., a paper that highlights local or community activities) is a generally inexpensive way to target a specific audience or segment of the community.
+Placing a notice in or sharing an article with a newsletter distributed by a local government, a community organization, neighborhood association, or in other free publications is an inexpensive way to target a specific audience or segment of the community.